0100101101011010/food/foodventures/_posts/2019-01-27-what-i-ate-triumphs-failures.md

  - MealPrepSunday
  - plant-based
  - office lunches
-excerpt: "I didn't cook as much this week since I went back to Waterloo for the weekend and went out for every meal."
+excerpt: "Didn't cook as much this week since I went back to Waterloo for the weekend and went out for every meal.
+Lots of misses in the kitchen this week, but discovered a few bombshell successes too!!"
 img: /food/foodventures/images/jan-27-2019.jpg
 comments: "0"

 discussion_id: 2019-01-27
 ---

+Didn't cook as much this week since I went back to Waterloo for the weekend and went out for every meal.
 Lots of misses in the kitchen this week, but discovered a few bombshell successes too!!

 ## Monday: